alisonfarrar/treegen-group5/README.md

 # generate static project
 $ npm run generate
 ```
-The web app is deployed automatically as part of continuous integration workflow, so there shouldn't be any need for you to do this.
+The web app is deployed automatically as part of continuous integration workflow, so there shouldn't be any need for you to do this manually.

 ## Workflow
 Pick an issue to work on and assign yourself to that issue.